Manas4905/Financial-Fraud-Detection-Model/README.md

 I followed a standard machine learning workflow, starting with extensive data exploration and cleaning, followed by model development, and finally, analysis and strategic recommendations.

-1. Data Cleaning and Preprocessing
+1. Data Cleaning and Preprocessing:

 I began by analyzing the dataset for issues like missing values, outliers, and multicollinearity.